Do you have any questions about QR codes? We listed down and answered the most frequently asked questions by our clients about QR codes and QR Stuff.

 Finally, it should go without saying that we only provide support for QR codes created at QRStuff.com but disturbingly, using past emails as a guide, it actually does need to be said.

 Yes.
 Just choose "Credit Card" as your payment method when you open up your subscriber account.
 Please note that only Visa and Mastercard are accepted.

 Yes.
 Discounted subscription pricing is available on request for primary, secondary and tertiary educational institutions and accredited education providers (HLC, IACET, etc) using QR codes for educational purposes, and for not-for-profit organization (federal 501 or 503 tax-exempt, or similar at a state level).
 In the case of not-for-profits, confirmation of not-for-profit status will be required.

-Just open up a full paid subscriber account (1 month or longer) in the name of your educational or not-for-profit organization (be sure to choose one-off payment, not auto-renewal) and get a free upgrade to the next longest subscription period. eg; sign up for 3 months and get upgraded to 6 months free of charge.
+Just open up a full paid subscriber account in the name of your educational or not-for-profit organization and get a free upgrade to double your subscription period. eg; sign up for 1 months and get upgraded to 2 months free of charge.

 These account upgrades are done manually at our end so you'll need to contact us to make it happen after you've set up and paid for your subscription - just send a quick email to firstname.lastname@example.org outlining who you work for and what your role there is and we'll take it from there.